 Personal property that is damaged by termites is not covered by homeowners insurance either.
 If your insurance does end up covering the termite damage, it will likely only cover damage to the physical structure of the home and attached structures, depending on the policy’s terms.

 What to do when you have termite damage not covered by insurance

 Unfortunately, most companies do not sell termite insurance policies.
 If the home has termite damage that is not covered by homeowners insurance, an exterminator will need to assess the situation, give you a cost estimate and recommend the best way to solve the problem.

-Before choosing an exterminator, have several professionals visit and provide a quote.
-The service cost will be out of pocket, so look for a company that offers fair prices and has good customer reviews.
+Before choosing an exterminator, you may want to have several professionals visit and provide a quote.
+The service cost will very likely be out of pocket, so look for a company that offers fair prices and has good customer reviews.
 Ask how long the extermination process will take and when a contractor can survey the interior damage.

-Once the termites themselves have been taken care of, the next step is to have a contractor evaluate the damage inside the home.
-Consider getting several opinions about the repairs that need to be made and what it will cost.
-Any licensed contractor should be able to address a termite infestation and recommend repairs.
+Once the termites themselves have been taken care of, the next step is to have a contractor evaluate the damage to the the home.
+You may consider getting several opinions about the repairs that need to be made and what they will cost.
+A licensed contractor should be able to address a termite infestation and recommend repairs.

 While homeowners insurance does not typically cover termite damage, you may be able to take steps to repair termite damage that has occurred to your home.
 As you find damaged wood, you generally have a couple of options to fix it.
 You can replace the entire piece of wood if it’s non-structural and prone to minimal stress.
 You may also have a less expensive option with products such as steel frames, which can be drilled into place and bolted to undamaged wood.
 This provides more structural support than the damaged wood alone could provide and generally costs less than replacing an entire piece of wood.